harshagrl/MunchBae/README.md

 - dispatched user data in signup, signin, usecurrentuser
 - accessed user data in App.jsx
 - created NavBar component and accessed user data from redux store to show user name
+- modified navbar component for owner dashboard

   --------------Moved to backend part-----------

+- custom hook for getMyShop in hooks folder
-- modified navbar component for owner dashboard
+- ownerSlice for storing shop data